kodjunkie/onesignal-php-sdk/README.md

     // Using facade, the code above will look like this
     $response = OneSignal::devices()->getAll($appId, $limit, $offset);

-    // You can use json_decode to get the response as an stdClass Object dd($response);
+    dd($response);
 } catch (OneSignalException $exception) {
     dd($exception->getMessage());